katalix/go-l2tp/README.md

     go test -exec sudo -run TestRequiresRoot ./...

-The tests are run using ***sudo***, which will need to be set up for your user, and require the Linux kernel L2TP modules to be loaded:
+The tests are run using ***sudo***, which will need to be set up for your user, and require the Linux kernel L2TP modules to be loaded.

+For the l2tp library tests:

     modprobe l2tp_core l2tp_netlink l2tp_eth l2tp_ip l2tp_ip6

+And for the pppoe library tests:

+    modprobe l2tp_ac_pppoe

 Depending on your Linux distribution it may be necessary to install an extra package to get the L2TP subsystem modules.
 For example on Ubuntu:

     sudo apt-get install linux-modules-extra-$(uname -r)

-A convenience wrapper script ***l2tp/runtests.sh*** runs all the l2tp tests and produces a coverage html report:

-    ( cd l2tp && ./runtests.sh )
-    firefox l2tp/coverage.html